jw3/sbt-openshift/README.md

 # SBT OpenShift #

-POC extension of the great SBT Native Packager with support for building OpenShift compatible images.
+Learning exercise for SBT plugin development and POC extension of the great SBT Native Packager with support for building OpenShift compatible images.

 ## How does it work ##